 Joshua Kaneversky – Marketing Coordinator

 Joshua has been with the Visalia Arts Consortium since August 2017.
 After living in the coldest city in the nation, he decided to move back home to Visalia – during the heat of July.
-His inaugural First Friday show was fittingly titled “I’m Melting.”
-Josh enjoys living in Visalia and when not at the Arts Consortium he is writing music while currently pursuing a Master’s degree in Marriage and Family Therapy.
-His musical influences include Vince Guaraldi, Mark Camphouse, Sonny Rollins, Artie Shaw and Dan Barrett.
+His inaugural F1rst Friday show was fittingly titled “I’m Melting.”
+Josh enjoys living in Visalia and when not at the Arts Consortium he is writing music while currently pursuing a Master’s degree in counseling – working towards a music therapy certification.
+His musical influences include Vince Guaraldi, Mark Camphouse, Sonny Rollins, Artie Shaw, and Dan Barrett.
 Two of which he has had the privilege of performing with.
-Joshua was taught piano in the line of Beethoven and enjoys sharing his talents during First Friday!
+Joshua was taught piano in the line of Beethoven and enjoys sharing his talents during F1rst Friday!